 Meanwhile, Buehler allowed just a single in the 2nd and a walk to the pitcher in the 3rd.
 At that point it was quite clear he didn’t have his best stuff or command, but he was battling nonetheless and was still keeping the Nats scoreless.

-The 4th would’ve been an easy 1-2-3 affair if it wasn’t for an error on Seager, who is having himself a nightmare.
+The 4th would’ve been an easy 1-2-3 affair if it wasn’t for an error on Seager, who was having himself a nightmare.
 On a ball hit to short left, Enrique likely should’ve called him off, but Corey got under it and just didn’t squeeze it for a two-base boner.
 That was the first runner to reach second on Buehler and he made sure he didn’t get any further.

 Buehler started to show signs of faltering in the 5th, allowing a walk and a single to start before getting a pair of strikeouts and a fly out to escape.
 The dam finally broke in the 6th after he allowed a double to Anthony Rendon to start and Juan Soto then singled to make it 3-1.
 However, he escaped again by getting a double play and strikeout.